Physics with Quantum Technologies BSc (Hons) or MPhys – 2020 entry

 All Surrey physics students learn a range of employability skills during their studies.
 These include a dedicated Year 1 module, Scientific Investigation Skills, which covers key communication skills, group work and presentations, problem solving in the laboratory environment, plus sessions on interview techniques, CV preparation and job applications.

-Students who take either the Professional Training or research year placements also gain invaluable employment experience at their host institution.
+Students who either take the BSc Professional Training year or the MPhys research year also gain invaluable employment experience at their host institution.

 Recent physics graduates have secured roles such as: